Jekyll is a free and open-source static site generator written in Ruby. It is popularly known for being used to power the GitHub Pages service.

 Build the jsite.

-That’s it folks, go build a cool static site.
-If this article helped you create a certain website or project, leave a link to the project in the comments below, I would love to see it.
+That’s it, folks; build an excellent static site.
+If this article helped you create a particular website or project, leave a link to the project in the comments below, I would love to see it.